sarg3nt/cert-manager-webhook-infoblox-wapi/README.md

 - kubernetes 1.21+
 - cert-manager 1.5+

+!!! note "NOTE:"
-Note that other versions might work, but have not been tested.
+    Other versions might work, but have not been tested.

 ## Installation